dzeke/Blended-Near-Optimal-Tools/3-InteractiveParallelPlot/InteractiveParallelPlot-readme.txt

 	o Check the Ramp color box.
 The traces will re-color, a color ramp will appear on the checked axis (colors on other axes will vary depending on the relationship with the selected axis).
 Below the color ramp controls, new checkboxes will appear that define the ranges for each color band in the ramp (both as an absolute value and % of the value associated with the darkest band).
 Uncheck a box to hide traces for the color band.

-E) Interact tab.
+F) Interact tab.
 Controls to explore the near-optimal region shown on the plot and further defined by the optional data:
     - For linear programs in Matlab: AMat, Brhs, cFunc, NearOptConstraint, and OptSolRow provided as input to the function in OptionList.
 The first three parameters define the model constraints and objective functions while the 4th and 5th paramters identify the near-optimal tolerance constraint within the constraint set and row in the data set that is the optimal solution (see documentation in nearoptplotmo2.m).
     - For models written in the General Algebraic Modeling System (GAMS) : sGamsFile (name of the gams file with the model)